Bonxy/astro-blog-cms/src/content/blog/2016-11-25-climbing-carrauntoohil.md

   write-up of mine and @Cadab's climb of Carrauntoohil, County Kerry, Ireland....
 ---
+## Climbing Carrauntoohil in 24 Hours – A Quick and Wild Irish Adventure

-I'm not the best at stringing sentences together, so here is a little write-up of mine and @Cadab's climb of **_Carrauntoohil_**, County Kerry, Ireland.
+I'm not the best at stringing sentences together, but I wanted to share a quick write-up of mine and @Cadab’s climb of **Carrauntoohil**, the highest peak in Ireland, located in **County Kerry**.

+### ✈️ The Journey Begins

-An early start on a cold November Friday saw us heading to Leeds Bradford Airport to catch our cheap Ryanair flight to Dublin.
-We arrived in Dublin around 7.30 and had collected our Renault Clio hire car by 8.00.
+We had an early start on a cold Friday morning in November, heading to **Leeds Bradford Airport** to catch a budget Ryanair flight to **Dublin**.
+We landed around 7:30 AM and had collected our **Renault Clio** hire car by 8:00.

-Once we had picked up some supplies from a local Tesco (water, fruit, sandwiches and treats) and then a quick McDonald's breakfast, we embarked on our 4-hour, 207-mile (333 km) drive to Carrauntoohil.
+After a quick Tesco run for supplies (water, fruit, sandwiches, and a few treats), plus a classic McDonald's breakfast, we hit the road for a **4-hour, 207-mile (333 km)** drive to Carrauntoohil.

+### 🚶‍♂️ The Climb

-We parked at a place called [Cronins Yard](https://maps.app.goo.gl/5kHXy8unJyxdwnX37), which gave us a really walk until we started the climb towards the peak.
-The climb up Devils Ladder was quite sketchy, the path was loose stones which came away under footing and their was times were we scrambled on all fours.
-All part of the adventure i guess!
+We parked at **Cronin's Yard**, which gave us a scenic and steady walk to warm up before the real climb began.

+The ascent via **Devil’s Ladder** was pretty sketchy.
+The trail was full of loose stones that shifted underfoot, and at times we were scrambling on all fours.
+All part of the adventure, I guess!

-Once we had reached the top of Devils Ladder, you could see the peak wasn't far to go but there was quite a bit of snow up the top.
-Luckily we had packed well for the time of the year and we marched on onto the peak.
+Once we reached the top of Devil's Ladder, the summit looked close — but the final stretch had quite a bit of snow.
+Luckily, we’d packed well for the conditions and pushed on.

+### 🏔 The Summit

-The views from the peak where lush as you can see from some of the photos below.
-With winter day light fading we made our decent and got back to the car before the tempreture finally dropped and the sun went in.
+The views from the top were **absolutely stunning**, as you’ll see from some of the photos below.
+Snow-capped ridges, crisp air, and total silence.
+Worth every step.

+With daylight fading fast (thanks, Irish winter), we began our descent and made it back to the car just before the temperature dropped and the sun fully set.
-We stopped on the way home in a little town for some beers and food but unfortunatly @Cadab wasnt feeling too well.
-We jumped in the rental and headed back on the 4h drive to dublin getting towards the airport at around ~1AM.
-We parked in a Tesco carpark and got our heads down for a couple of hours before having to drop the car off and jumping on the early saturday morning flight to Leeds Bradford Airport.

-Overall, our adventure to climb Carrauntoohil was brilliant.
-Trying to squeeze it all in within 24hrs was a challenge in itself but adding climbing to the top of one of Irelands highest peaks was another level.
-Still, would 100% do it again.
+### 🍻 The Return

+We stopped in a small town on the way back for a quick bite and a few beers, but @Cadab wasn’t feeling too great.
+So we hit the road again, arriving back near Dublin Airport around 1 AM.

+We parked in a Tesco car park (budget travellers, after all) and managed a few hours of sleep before returning the hire car and catching our **early Saturday morning flight** back to Leeds Bradford.

+### 🙌 Final Thoughts

+Climbing Carrauntoohil was an **amazing experience**, and trying to do it all within 24 hours made it even more memorable.
+Between the travel, the climb, and the chaos — it was one for the books.

+Would I do it again?
+**Absolutely.
+100%.**

 ![](/assets/2016/2016-11-25-climbing-carauntoohil-IMG_6105.JPG)